anayak314/governance-orchestrator/README.md

 - `docs/humans/about.md` (why this framework exists and how it evolved)

 ## Framework revision snapshots (local)
 Framework snapshots are stored locally under `ai_workflow_revisions/` and are gitignored by default.
 Ask the agent to run `scripts/create-workflow-revision.sh` after governance changes.
 See `docs/workflow-revisions.md` for the required contents and numbering rules.
+You’re free to adapt the framework to your project—just tell the agent to update itself in whatever way best fits, and it will apply the change and capture the new revision.